Updated: Apr 12

-Welcome to our new website and blog.
+Welcome to our website and blog.
 We hope that you will visit it often.
-I will add posts over the coming months to tell you a little about CK's history, its programs, and its latest activities.
+We will add posts over the coming months to tell you a little about CK's history, its programs, and its latest activities.

-I have been President of Castaway Kids for 8 years and just signed on for another 3 year term.
+I am pleased to continue as President of Castaway Kids for another term.
 There is always a lot of work to do, but thanks to the other board members and volunteers, my job has become pretty easy.

 CK is a legally authorized non-profit organization in Mexico and the United States.
 One of the requirements to maintain that status is to have an official board of directors.
 We had several important decisions to make during our board meeting on January 14th, 2017.
 We adopted a new Acta Constitutiva (Bylaws); it brings us into compliance with the many new regulations in Mexico.
 We voted in a new Board of Directors.
 We also voted to make changes to our website.
 Teresa Woods will be our webmaster.
 She is an active volunteer and we intend that she give our website a whole new look and add regular updates.
 We thank Christa Thomas for serving as our webmaster for so many years.
 CK would not be the successful organization that it is today without her generous efforts to give us a web presence.